NEXT PAGE >

 • Old newspaper stories.

 As the database grew, an additional challenge became seeing where trees overlap -- i.e., finding cousins.
-It became a genealogist's version of three-dimensional chess.
 Here are the results.

 First, there are nine sibling sets: